parallaxinc/PropWare/docs/Ch2CMakeTutorial.md

   more files named "Makefile".

   The first argument, `-G "Unix Makefiles"`, tells CMake exactly what flavor of Make we're using.
-As reasoned in the `What is Make?` section above, we will always be using `Unix Makefiles` for PropWare projects.
+As reasoned in the `What is Make?` section above, we will always be using `Unix Makefiles` for %PropWare projects.

   The second argument is the source directory of your project.
 This directory must contain a `CMakeLists.txt` file as described in step 1 of